chainguard-dev/edu/content/chainguard/chainguard-enforce/iam-groups/identity-examples/enforce-bitbucket-identity.md

 }
 ```

 Run the following command to create this file with each of these sections.
-Be sure to change the `subject_pattern` value to align with your own Bitbucket pipeline.
-For example, if your organization name were `example-org-123` and the pipeline name was `sample-pipeline`, you would set the `subject_pattern` value to `"organization:example-org-123:pipeline:sample-pipeline:ref:refs/heads/main:commit:[0-9a-f]+:step:`.
+Be sure to change the `subject_pattern` value to align with your own Bitbucket pipeline OIDC variables.
+For example, if your repository UUID were `C668DE74-6D94-4924-90B1-8B9AB7EE9089`, you would set the `subject_pattern` value to `"{C668DE74-6D94-4924-90B1-8B9AB7EE9089}:.+"`, ensuring that the curly braces are included.

 ```sh
 cat > bitbucket.tf <<EOF